keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 ### From hell, life: sulfur eating microbes

-In Earth's hellish Hadeon Eon, the embers of [ancient modes of life were kindled around geothermal vents](https://www.science.org/content/article/our-last-common-ancestor-inhaled-hydrogen-underwater-volcanoes), in the deep dark of the sea floor.
+In Earth's hellish Hadean Eon, the embers of [ancient modes of life were kindled around geothermal vents](https://www.science.org/content/article/our-last-common-ancestor-inhaled-hydrogen-underwater-volcanoes), in the deep dark of the sea floor.
 Billions of years before photosynthesis arose as a way to nurture life from the sun, life found a way to turn the boiling chemical churn of these cauldrons into a stable energy source.
 The sulfurous nature of these volcano plumes was crucial to the chemotrophy of these Promethean life forms; they could fuel themselves through stripping electrons from this chemical soup.

 ![Underwater volcano microbes](/images/archaea_giggenbach_hydrothermal_vents.jpg)